Concept of Company Culture

 The arrival of smart HR management software stirred the HR industry, and we are concerned about the company culture afresh.
 Will this software replace our experts?
 What will happen to our company culture?

-We have some sincere and straightforward answers in the aftermath of automation on company culture.
+We have some sincere and straightforward answers in the aftermath of automation on the company culture.

 Yes, just like attendance and payroll system, more HRMS tools are going to replace manual labor.
 Your organization will rely heavily on the interactive bots instead of their HRs or point of contact.
 The good news is, as a result of this revolution, the experts in your organization will have more time on their hands to work on more significant objectives.
 The rise of automation is going to create brand new job opportunities and unique positions for both the experts and freshers.